younglim/purple-hats/README.md

 Oobee uses third-party open-source tools that may be downloaded over the Internet during the installation process of Oobee.
 Users should be aware of the libraries used by examining `package.json`.

-Oobee may send information to the website, URL and HTML code snippets where the user chooses to initiate a Oobee scan for telemetry purposes.
+Oobee may send information to the website or URL where the user chooses to initiate a Oobee scan.
+Limited user information such as e-mail address, name, and basic analytics is collected for the purpose of knowing our usage patterns better.